 NEURODIVERSITY SUPPORT & INCLUSION

-Neurodiversity reflects the natural variation in how people think, process information and experience the world.
-When organisations understand this properly, they unlock stronger performance, healthier cultures and more sustainable ways of working.
+Neurodiversity reflects natural variation in how people think, process information and experience the world.
+When organisations understand this well, they create stronger performance, healthier cultures and more sustainable ways of working.

-At ORCC, we support organisations to take a practical, informed and human approach to neurodiversity at work.
-Our focus is on improving understanding, strengthening leadership capability and designing environments that work for a wider range of cognitive styles — without jargon or unnecessary complexity.
+At ORCC, we support organisations to take a practical and human approach to neurodiversity at work.
+We focus on building understanding, strengthening leadership capability and shaping environments that work for a wider range of cognitive styles — without jargon or unnecessary complexity.

-Our work spans developmental neurodivergence, including ADHD, autism, dyslexia and dyspraxia, as well as cognitive differences that can emerge through trauma, burnout, injury or major life transitions.
-We focus on how these differences show up in real workplaces — and what leaders can do about them.
+Our work covers developmental neurodivergence, including ADHD, autism, dyslexia and dyspraxia, as well as cognitive differences that can emerge through trauma, burnout, injury or major life transitions.
+We focus on how these differences show up at work — and what leaders can do in response.

 How we support organisations

-Clear, practical sessions that build understanding, challenge misconceptions and help teams work more effectively together.
+Clear, practical sessions that build understanding, challenge misconceptions and support more effective ways of working together.

-Supporting leaders to recognise different thinking styles, communicate with clarity and make meaningful, workable adjustments in real-world settings.
+Helping leaders recognise different thinking styles, communicate with clarity and make workable adjustments in real-world settings.

-Helping organisations and individuals identify practical changes that improve focus, wellbeing and performance — without overengineering solutions.
+Supporting organisations and individuals to identify practical changes that improve focus, wellbeing and performance.

 Inclusive learning design

-Working with L&D teams to ensure training, workshops and development programmes are accessible, engaging and effective for neurodivergent and neurotypical learners.
+Working with L&D teams to ensure learning is accessible, engaging and effective for neurodivergent and neurotypical learners.

 Veterans & transition experience

-We also bring extensive experience supporting veterans transitioning into civilian and corporate environments.
-This work often overlaps with cognitive and behavioural changes linked to trauma, identity shift and adapting to less structured or less hierarchical workplaces.
+We also bring experience supporting veterans transitioning into civilian and corporate environments, particularly where background, identity shift and adapting to less structured or hierarchical workplaces are factors.

-This perspective is particularly valuable for organisations with a high proportion of ex-forces employees, or those operating in high-pressure, operational or change-intensive environments.
+This perspective is especially valuable for organisations with high numbers of ex-forces employees or operating in high-pressure, change-intensive environments.

 Our approach

-Our work is collaborative, evidence-informed and grounded in real-world leadership experience.
-We operate as an associate, advisor or facilitator — complementing existing wellbeing, inclusion and learning strategies rather than replacing them.
+Our work is collaborative and grounded in real-world leadership experience.
+We operate as an associate, advisor or facilitator, complementing existing wellbeing, inclusion and learning strategies.